Jean Le Laboureur: Early life

 Jean Le Labourer was born in 1621 in Montmorency, Val-d'Oise, France.
 His paternal uncle, Claude Le Laboureur, was the provost of the Abbey of Île Barbe on the Île Barbe in Lyon and a book collector.
 His brother, Louis Le Laboureur, was a poet.

 Le Laboureur was educated at the Couvent des Célestins in Paris.

 Career

 Le Laboureur was a courtier.
-In 1644, he assisted Jean-Baptiste Budes, Comte de Guébriant in his trip to Poland, where they took Marie Louise Gonzaga before her marriage to Władysław IV Vasa.
+In 1644, he assisted Ambassadress Renée Crespin du Bec in her trip to Poland, where they took Marie Louise Gonzaga before her marriage to Władysław IV Vasa.
 A travel book about the trip authored by Le Laboureur was published posthumously, in 1697.

 Le Laboureur served as a prior in Juvigné and Mayenne.
-He later served as chaplain and librarian to King Louis XIV of France.
+He later served as chaplain and librarian to King Louis XIV.
 Additionally, he was the author of many books on French history.

 Le Labourer was a Knight of the Order of Saint Michael.